David Dobrzykowski Ph.D.

 Prior to joining the Department of Management at BGSU’s College of Business, Dr. Dobrzykowski earned tenure and the rank of Associate Professor in the Department of Supply Chain Management at Rutgers Business School (Rutgers, the State University of New Jersey).
 Dr. Dobrzykowski was the Founding Director of the Masters of Science in Healthcare Services Management at Rutgers.
 He is a native of Northwest Ohio, as a three-time alum of the University of Toledo, so he is passionate about building this community and very excited be a member of the outstanding faculty at BGSU, serving as an Associate Professor and Director of the Supply Chain Management Institute at BGSU.

 Dr. Dobrzykowski’s research investigates information processing and the coordination of work in supply chain networks.
-While his primary interest is in healthcare, his research also explores these phenomena in other operational contexts.
+While his primary interest is in healthcare and regulated industries, his research also explores these phenomena in other operational and supply chain contexts.
 He has several peer-reviewed publications in journals like Journal of Operations Management, Decision Sciences, and Journal of Supply Chain Management among other scholarly outlets.
 His research has been presented on three continents and in seven countries, and has won journal and conference awards including the 2017 Decision Sciences Journal Best Paper Award.
-In 2017, he co-authored a book with Professor Mark Vonderembse titled “A Healthcare Solution: A Patient-Centered, Resource Management Perspective” that uses an operations and supply chain lens to address the challenges facing the healthcare sector.
+He also co-authored a book with Professor Mark Vonderembse titled “A Healthcare Solution: A Patient-Centered, Resource Management Perspective” that uses an operations and supply chain lens to address the challenges facing the healthcare sector.
 He has been quoted in Hospitals & Health Networks and Bloomberg Businessweek as well as appeared in local media.